iRoninIT/aironin-browse-mcp/INSTALLATION.md

 1. **"Command not found"**:

    - Restart Cursor after configuration changes
-   - Verify uvx is installed and in PATH
+   - Verify pnpm is installed and in PATH

 2. **"MCP server failed to start"**: